-Fuel your journey with a hearty breakfast at Kitchen Little at the Marina on Mason's Island.
+Kitchen Little is located at the Marina on Mason's Island, just a short hop across a bridge from downtown Mystic.
 The bountiful food makes this place a local favorite.
-Get out to this pretty island at the mouth of the Mystic River via Route 1 to Mason's Island Road.
+Get out to this pretty island via Route 1 to Mason's Island Road.

 Mystic Market has two locations at either end of town where hot gourmet meals await you.
 The market served a huge selection of bakery treats made fresh daily, and over 75 cheese varieties.
 Mystic Market is an excellent pre-picnic pit stop!